projectcapsule/capsule/docs/operator/contributing.md

 # How to contribute to Capsule
 First, thanks for your interest in Capsule, any contribution is welcome!

-The first step is to set up your local development environment
+The first step is to set up your local development environment as stated below:

 ## Setting up the development environment
 The following dependencies are mandatory:

 - [Go 1.13.8](https://golang.org/dl/)